Features

 Standard Feature

-If a large number of features are to be set up with similar details, for example you have standard pricing for a single telephone line, then standard features may be set up containing the common details, removing the need to re-enter the details for each service sold.
-It is possible to use most of the details from a standard feature, and override a few by simply entering the values into the fields you wish to override.
+If many features share similar details (for example, you have standard pricing for a single telephone line), set up a standard feature containing the common details so you don’t have to re-enter them for every service sold.
+You can use most of the details from a standard feature and override a few by entering the values into the fields you want to override on the feature itself.

 Feature Type and Description

-The Feature Count field allows you to specify that multiple instances of the service have been provided, and that one-off and recurring charges should be charged multiple times, and any discount bundles be multiplied by the count.
+Feature Count specifies that multiple instances of the service have been provided.
+One-off and recurring charges are charged multiple times, and any discount bundles are multiplied by the count.

-The Feature Committed Count field allows you to specify the minimum number of features the customer should be billed for.
-If the Feature Count drops below this number, the Committed Count will be used instead.
-An end date of the commitment may be specified below, beyond this date the charged Feature Count may drop below the Committed Count.
+Feature Committed Count is the minimum number of features the customer should be billed for.
+If the Feature Count drops below this number, the Committed Count is used instead.
+You can set an end date for the commitment; beyond that date the charged Feature Count may drop below the Committed Count.

-The Committed Count may be calculated automatically, either by using the initial Feature Count or by using the peak Feature Count.
-When using the peak count, the Committed Count will automatically increase if the Feature Count is increased beyond the Committed Count.
-If Extend Term is selected, and a commitment term is set, the term will be automatically extended when the committed count increases.
-The Auto mode may also be specified on the standard feature or feature type.
+Feature Auto Committed Count lets the Committed Count be calculated automatically, either from the initial Feature Count or from the peak Feature Count.
+With peak mode, the Committed Count automatically increases when the Feature Count rises above it.
+If Extend Term is selected and a commitment term is set, the term is automatically extended when the committed count increases.
+Auto mode can also be set on the standard feature or feature type.

 Feature Status

-The Start and End Dates denote the range of dates for which the service is live and should be charged for (in the case where a recurring charge is present).
-The end date should only be entered where the service is due to stop on a specified date, and should be left blank for an open-ended service.
-Both the Start Date and the End Date are included within the chargeable period, so the End Date should be the last date for which you wish to charge.
+The Start and End Dates denote the range of dates the service is live and chargeable (for recurring charges).
+Enter an End Date only where the service stops on a specified date; leave blank for open-ended services.
+Both dates are inclusive, so the End Date is the last date charges apply.

-In the special case of a call plan, usage fees will not be charged for any use before the Start Date (if set) nor any use after the End Date (if set).
-By default, the statuses of the number and call plan feature do not affect the allocation of usage charges, i.e. numbers will be charged for usage fees for the period it was active, even if the details of the usage are not received until after the number is dropped.
-The status of the customer will affect the allocation of usage fees — once a customer is dropped none of their numbers will be charged usage fees.
-When adding a number, it is possible to specify a specific start date for the call plan.
-If no specific date is set, then the sold date for the number will be used.
+For a call plan, usage fees are not charged for any use before the Start Date or after the End Date.
+By default, the statuses of the number and call plan do not affect usage charge allocation.
+Numbers are charged usage fees for the period they were active, even if usage data arrives after the number is dropped.
+The customer’s status does affect allocation: once a customer is dropped, none of their numbers are charged usage fees.
+When adding a number, you can specify a specific start date for the call plan; if no date is set, the sold date for the number is used.

 Due Date

-The Due Date is the date from which the next recurring charge will be made.
-This field is set automatically when the one-off charge, or the first recurring charge is applied and then updated as recurring charges are applied to the feature.
-This field would normally be left blank upon entering a new feature, though a date may be entered, which would then be used instead of the start date when applying the first recurring charge (no one-off charge would be applied if a due date is manually set).
-Manually altering the due date once billing has begun may cause periods of double-billing or gaps in billing.
-Removing the due date will cause the feature to be reset — all existing charges will be deleted or refunded and new charges at the current rates levied.
+The Due Date is the date the next recurring charge will be made.
+It is set automatically when the one-off charge, or the first recurring charge, is applied, and is updated as recurring charges apply.
+Normally leave it blank when entering a new feature.
+A date entered here is used instead of the start date when applying the first recurring charge, and no one-off charge is applied when a due date is manually set.

-The Minimum Term Date may be used to set a commitment period for the service.
-If the feature is dropped before this date, it will be billed until this date.
-This behaviour may be overridden by specifying a different date as a Change Effective From Date when dropping a feature.
+Minimum Term Date sets a commitment period for the service.
+If the feature is dropped before this date, it is billed until this date.
+Override by specifying a different date as the Change Effective From Date when dropping.
 The Minimum Term Date may be calculated automatically using the Start Date and Minimum Term.

-The Committed Count Term Date may be used to set a commitment period for the committed count.
-Until this date, the feature will be charged for the committed count if this is higher than the actual count.
-The Committed Count Term Date may be calculated automatically using the Start Date and Committed Count Term.
+Committed Count Term Date sets a commitment period for the committed count.
+Until this date, the feature is charged for the committed count when it is higher than the actual count.
+May be calculated automatically using the Start Date and Committed Count Term.

-The Renewal Date may be used to record the date when the customer would be expected to renew the service, and may be used to run reports and/or show in reminder emails.
-The renewal date is informational and has no effect on billing.
-The Renewal Date may be calculated automatically using the Start Date and Renewal.
+Renewal Date is informational and records when the customer is expected to renew.
+Useful for reports and reminder emails, but has no effect on billing.
+May be calculated automatically using the Start Date and Renewal.

 Annual Increase